Ulls/serverless-on-kubernetes/README.md

 ### SSH into your VMs and edit the host files so they can communicate.
 ```
-cd ~/Documents/local/vagrant/centos7-01
+cd ~/Documents/serverless-on-kubernetes/master
 vagrant ssh
 sudo su
 ip address show
 ```

 Copy the IP address on the eth1.
-Do this for both VMs.
-Edit the three /etc/hosts files, the 2 VMs and the host machine so that you can reference these machines by name.
+Do this for all your VMs.
+Edit the each VMs /etc/hosts files and enter so that you can reference these machines by name.
 `vi /etc/hosts` and add...
 ```
 <IP of master>    master